 In the Office of Admissions, we take great pride in dispelling the myth that the admissions process is strictly a numbers game.
 While numbers are important, the Admissions Committee would like to give you the opportunity to express yourself, and us to get to know you, in another way.
-If you would like to provide us with additional information about yourself which the Admissions Committee will consider in evaluating your application, please feel free to choose one of the following five optional responses for Fall 2014 admission.
-Your response should be limited to 250 words.
-Please be advised that the Committee will in no way hold it against you if you choose not to submit an optional response.
+If you would like to provide us with additional information about yourself, which the Admissions Committee will consider in evaluating your application, please feel free to choose ONE of the following 5 optional responses for Fall 2015 admission.

 - One of the core values of Georgetown Law is that students and faculty learn from each other.
 As you imagine yourself as a member of the Georgetown Law community, what is one lesson that you have learned in your life that you will want to share with others?

 - What is the biggest ethical challenge you have ever faced and how did you handle it?

 - Fill this box in any way you like:

 Prepare a one-minute video that says something about you.
 Upload it to an easily accessible website and provide us the URL.
 (If you are using YouTube, we strongly suggest that you make your video unlisted so it will not appear in any of YouTube's public spaces.)
 What you do or say is entirely up to you.
 Please note that we are unable to watch videos that come in any form other than a URL link.